3,000 solar cells were installed on the roof of the Prologis Concorde Distribution Center in Sterling in 2015

 Some early home-based solar projects in Virginia used black tubes filled with water on rooftops to create hot water.
 The water, pre-heated by the sun, was piped into water heaters.
 With pre-heated water, less energy was required to provide hot water for sinks, showers, and washing machines.

-Another solar power option - unlikely to be used in Virginia - is to build a circle of mirrors on the ground that are tilted at different angles throughout the day to concentrate sunlight at a central tower, creating steam that drives a turbine to generate electricity.
-Virginia is located north of the 36° parallel of latitude and cloud cover is common, so the amount of direct sunlight do not justify the costs of building heliostat systems.
+Another solar power option, unlikely to be used in Virginia, is to build a circle of mirrors on the ground that are tilted at different angles throughout the day to concentrate sunlight at a central tower, creating steam that drives a turbine to generate electricity.
+Virginia is located north of the 36° parallel of latitude and cloud cover is common, so the amount of direct sunlight do not justify the costs of building heliostat systems with "power towers."

 Virginia (unlike Nevada) lacks the clear skies that would justify construction of heliostat systems, with mirrors concentrating sunlight on a central tower to generate steam